computools/clight-orm/README.md

 *AbstractEntity* inheritance involves implementation of *getTable()* method, that will define database table name and *getFields()* method, that returns array of rules.

+Also, you can provide some optional fields that will be mapped if field presents in query result only.
+For example we can add some *count* field that will not be related to table, but will present in query result.

+For that puproses you can use *getOptionalFields()* method.

 Keys must be specified as table column names.